knyete/Micropython-scheduler/README.md

 at least ``time`` seconds have elapsed.

 Other ``Waitfor`` classes support round robin scheduling, waiting on a Pyboard pin state change, or waiting on an arbitrary user defined event.
-These support cases where a thread is blocked pending an event while letting other threads continue to run.
+The last two enable a thread to block pending an event while other threads continue to run.

 # The Scheduler